 4-H Members Only: After you have completed an activity you should record it in your record book using the table on the 4-H Project Book/ Activities page.
 You do not need to attach the activity page you have completed in the record book.
+Before turning into 4-H in May have your leader sign the Activity Page showing they have seen your six (6) completed Activities.

-INTERMEDIATE LAMB BODY PARTS
+INTERMEDIATE LAMB BODY PARTS ACTIVITY #1

-ACTIVITY #1